top of page

 Roald Dahl's Willy Wonka - a musical for adult & child actors!

-AUDITION DATES: April 1-4 - CLICK HERE FOR TIMES SHOW DATES June 29-July 16
+AUDITION DATES: April 1-4 - CLICK HERE FOR TIMES and MORE INFO - SHOW DATES June 29-July 16

 Directed by Ruth Ann Pattee & Michael Halloran